eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/README.md

 1. Community.dat contains a list of the nodes and their membership (memberships are labelled by integer numbers >=1).
 1. Statistics.dat contains the degree distribution (in logarithmic bins), the community size distribution, the distribution of the mixing parameter for the topology and the weights, and the internal and external weight distribution.

-## Seed for the random number generator

-In the file time_seed.dat you can edit the seed which generates the random numbers.
-After reading, the program will increase this number by 1 (this is done to generate different networks running the program again and again).
-If the file is erased, it will be produced by the program again.
+## Acknowledgement

-## Thanks
+Thanks to:

-Peter Ronhovde and Conrad Lee, for many usuful advises.
+- Peter Ronhovde and Conrad Lee, for many usuful advises
-Rodrigo Rocha Gomes e Souza, for reporting bugs (and also fixing them).
+- Rodrigo Rocha Gomes e Souza, for reporting bugs (and also fixing them)
-Filippo Radicchi and Jos▌ Ramasco for testing the program.
+- Filippo Radicchi and Jos Ramasco for testing the program